 In 2015, the Harn Museum of Art organized Kabas and Couture: Contemporary Ghanaian Fashion, one of the first American exhibitions to focus exclusively on the fashion culture of Ghana, a country in West Africa.
 At the time, very few fashion exhibitions included designers from the African continent, much less providing a comprehensive exploration of an African nation’s complex fashion culture.
 Almost ten years later, African fashion is en vogue; designers from across the continent are receiving unprecedented, albeit much deserved, acclaim, while major European and American museums are organizing exhibitions solely on African fashion.
 It is clear that African fashion is finally in the spotlight, yet its complexities are only beginning to be explored.

-The first installation African Feminism and Fashion will explore women’s contributions to Ghana’s fashion culture, with a particular focus on how specific designers have challenged and innovated gendered forms of dressing.
+The first installation African Feminism and Fashion explores women’s contributions to Ghana’s fashion culture, with a particular focus on how specific designers have challenged and innovated gendered forms of dressing.
 The Designs of Kofi Ansah will summarize the contributions of this particularly recognized Ghanaian designer by highlighting specific garments from throughout his career.
 The final iteration, Kabas and Couture: Then and Now, will revisit several of the fashion designers displayed in the initial exhibition in 2015, illustrating how their perspectives have changed over time, while also including new garments from emerging designers.
 All three exhibitions will include never before seen designer fashion garments, textiles and other forms of Ghanaian dress, enhanced by related photographs and videos.
 The exhibition will ultimately be a thoughtful and joyous celebration of the art form that is Ghanaian fashion!